 - How does Point Park help graduating seniors with career employment?

-These revised and new degree programs reflect the efforts of our faculty to address the best possible training for each student: training that connects classical conservatory foundations and a forward-thinking contemporary theatre world.
+These intensive degree programs reflect the efforts of our faculty to address the best possible training for each student: training that connects classical conservatory foundations and a forward-thinking contemporary theatre world.

 Our revised B.F.A. degrees in theatre production immerse students right away into the backstage operations, design studios, stage-management and apprenticeships in the various shops: scenic, properties, costume, audio, etc. With 18 annual productions, discipline-focused assignments, faculty advisement and mentoring, and a rich variety of hands-on experience, production students are poised to enter the theatrical workforce upon (and in some cases, before) graduation.